Ted Deutch: Gun policy

 Deutch believes that limitations can be placed on the Second Amendment right to bear arms, saying, "the majority of people in this country now understand that there are limitations on the Second Amendment.
 You cannot own an automatic weapon.
 You cannot own a bazooka.
 And so there is no reason to continue to sell to people a weapon of war like this," referencing semi-automatic rifles.

 During his tenure in Congress, Deutch has voted on several pieces of gun legislation.
 He voted against H. R. 38 (the Concealed Carry Reciprocity Act), which would enable concealed carry reciprocity among all states.

 Deutch also voted against H. J. Res.
 40, which ultimately passed and used the Congressional Review Act to block implementation of an Obama-era Amendment to the NICS Improvement Amendments Act of 2007 that was aimed at preventing the mentally infirm from legally purchasing firearms.

-Deutch has an F rating from the NRA, indicating that it does not believe he adequately supports gun rights.
+Deutch has an F rating from the NRA Political Victory Fund, indicating that it does not believe he adequately supports gun rights.

 After the Stoneman Douglas High School shooting, Deutch endorsed several gun control measures.
 He cosponsored H. R. 5087, the Assault Weapons Ban of 2018, saying, "Americans don't own tanks or missiles; so why should our streets be flooded with weapons of war made for the sole purpose of killing people?"

 Deutch also announced his support for H. R. 4909, the STOP School Violence Act of 2018.
 The STOP School Violence Act would allow grants to train school staff how to identify troubled students and intervene before crises.
 The grants could also be used for developing an anonymous reporting system for students to submit concerns, as well as improving the physical infrastructure of schools against attacks.

 Deutch also supports universal background checks, banning bump stocks, raising the minimum age to buy a rifle to 21, and repealing the 1996 Dickey Amendment.

 Israel

 On January 5, 2017, Deutch voted in favor of a House resolution condemning UN Security Council Resolution 2334, which condemned Israeli settlement building in the Palestinian territories as a violation of international law, saying, "it ignores Palestinian terrorism, incitement to violence, and payments to families of terrorists."

 Deutch supported President Donald Trump's decision to recognize Jerusalem as Israel's capital, saying: "The president's decision today is a recognition of existing U.S. law that Jerusalem is the capital of Israel and that the U.S. embassy should ultimately be located in the capital."

+Deutch identifies as a "proud Zionist who strongly defends [Congress's] close connection to Israel" and supports anti-BDS legislation, saying the movement is "rooted in the antisemitic belief that the only Jewish state in the world doesn’t have a right to exist."

 Deutch accused fellow Democrat Rashida Tlaib of antisemitism after she cited Human Rights Watch in calling Israel an apartheid state on the House floor.